-A friend stopped attending church because the pastor had preached one type of sermon for twenty years.
-The topics were different but the content and conclusion were the same.
+A friend stopped attending Church because the pastor had preached one type of sermon for twenty years.
+The topics were different, but the content and conclusion were the same.
 Jesus does not change, why should a pastor?
-The friend’s assessment was not entirely accurate, because a sermon does have a number of objectives.
-I do not feel comfortable when I agree totally with a sermon.
+The friend’s assessment was not entirely accurate because a sermon does have a number of objectives.
+I do not feel comfortable when I totally agree with a sermon.
 It turns me into a fully-grown vegetable that turns stale and tasteless.
 People that have disagreed with my thoughts have greatly added to my growth and usefulness.
 Below are a few things that a sermon does for me.

-Foremost, a sermon is not to please me but to feed me.
+Foremost, a sermon is not to please me, but to feed me.
 It is like a buffet lunch or dinner.
 I sample and eat what I like.
 I do not always pick what is best for me and I do have frequent indigestions.
 I do not go to eat and go away hungry and I do not eat all the food.
 In time I learn to choose what is beneficial.

 A sermon is like a medicine chest or even a drug store.
 It is where I go to fill a prescription.
 I am my own pharmacist and select the medication that best serves my ailing.
 The best and strongest medicine is harsher and more painful than the pain itself.
 In order to heal, the wound has to be cleaned and freed of infections.
-Paul recommended a little wine for the human interior (I Tim.5:23).
+Paul recommended a little wine for the human interior (I Timothy 5:23).

 I do not go to listen to a sermon to receive pleasure or satisfaction but to find something that helps me direct my life in such a way that I can keep on correcting and mending my ways.
 I am a pilgrim in this life and I have traveled some distance.
 The sermon has been a very necessary companion for my journey.
 I specially recommend the sermon that hurts the ego.
 I fear the sermon that comforts the soul constantly without healing the ego.
 Even as a Christian, my feet require washing (Jn.13: 7-8).
 That precisely is what a sermon does for me.